 I'm an Anishinaabeg Canadian and member of Pine Creek First Nation (boozhoo is a type of greeting), but my family also has its roots in other nations such as England, Ireland, and Norway.
 I even have ties back to the MacLean Clan of Scotland!

 I attended Brandon University (2014-2018) in Brandon, Manitoba where I completed an honours degree majoring in mathematics and computer science.
 I had the privilege of working with Chenkuan Li and Gautam Sriviastava on the use of generalized functions to define fractional derivatives and integrals and location prediction of Twitter users during the solar eclipse of 2017 respectively.

-I then moved out west where I recently finished a Master's of Science in computer science at the university of British Columbia.
+I then moved out west where I completed a Master's of Science in computer science at the university of British Columbia.
 Working with the wonderful Will Evans in the Bioinformatics, Empirical, and Theoretical Algorithmic (BETA) lab , my thesis pertained to an improved competitive factor for a path finding problem related to the Watchman Route problem in computational geometry.

 I also enrolled in courses that covered topics including human-computer interaction, artificial intelligence, machine learning, and advanced algorithms.
-My favourite part of my time as a graduate student was assisting students learn various topics as a teaching assistant for several courses.
+My favorite part of my time as a graduate student was assisting students learn various topics as a teaching assistant for several courses.

 Vancouver at night

 I enjoy learning new things.
 This is why software development is so attractive to me - there are always new frameworks, theories, and applications to learn!
 Through work, I'm constantly expanding my knowledge of web technologies, software design, and databases.
 I attempt to keep up to date with new research in several areas such as reinforcement learning, graph theory, and mathematics.